OUGC-Network/OUGC-Thread-Contributors/README.md

 ## 🚀 About <a name = "about"></a>

-OUGC Contact Thread is a MyBB plugin designed to streamline communication on your forum.
-With this easy-to-use script, whenever a user submits a message via the contact form, a dedicated thread is automatically created within a specified forum.
-By redirecting contact messages to the forum, the plugin reduces the volume of emails sent, making communication more efficient and organized.
+OUGC Thread Contributors is a MyBB plugin designed to enhance user engagement and provide a comprehensive overview of thread participants.
+With this simple plugin, users can easily access a list of contributors who have posted or commented within a thread.
+The list ensures an accurate representation of participant involvement, fostering greater interaction and community engagement

 [Go up to Table of Contents](#table_of_contents)